Vibrational Polaritons with Broken In-Plane Translational Symmetry: Conclusion

 \section{Conclusion}

-In summary, we have studied vibrational polaritons with structured in-plane molecular density distributions and the effects of in-plane translational symmetry breaking on the polariton dispersion relations.
+In summary, we have studied vibrational polaritons with patterned in-plane molecular density distributions.
 Due to the presence of the molecular density inhomogeneity (or the lack of in-plane translational symmetry), the single-mode approximation usually invoked in planar Fabry--P\'erot microcavities becomes invalid, and the scattering between cavity modes at different in-plane wave vectors must be taken into account.
 As a result, even in the case of uniform molecular excitation frequencies plus simple planar Fabry--P\'erot geometries (which have been assumed throughout this manuscript), complicated polariton dispersion relations could emerge by tuning the molecular density distribution along the cavity mirror plane.

-In detail, for the case of a weak sinusoidal modulation of the homogeneous in-plane molecular density distribution, 1D perturbative calculations suggest that, in addition to the pair of main polariton branches, four additional side polariton branches could appear in the polariton dispersion relation.
+In detail, for the case of a weak sinusoidal modulation of the homogeneous in-plane molecular density distribution, 1D perturbative calculations suggest that, in addition to a pair of main polariton branches, four additional side polariton branches could appear in the polariton dispersion relation.
 Numerical calculations further suggest the number increase of the side polariton branches when the sinusoidal inhomogeneity becomes stronger.
-More interestingly, for the case of a Gaussian molecular density distribution, numerical calculations show that the two main polariton branches can become significantly broadened.
-Such a polariton linewidth broadening is distinguished from other well-studied origins of polariton broadening: here the broadening results from the breakdown of the single-mode approximation and the scattering between cavity modes at different $\vkp$ values, while our existing understanding of polariton broadening can be attributed mostly to either the homogeneous broadening of the molecular transition or the cavity loss.
+More interestingly, for the case of a periodic Gaussian molecular density distribution, numerical calculations demonstrate that the two main polariton branches can become significantly broadened.
+Such a polariton linewidth broadening is distinguished from other well-studied origins of polariton broadening\cite{Houdre1996,Long2015,George2024}: here the broadening results from the large-scale ($\sigma\sim 0.1$ mm) in-plane density inhomogeneity and the significant interactions between cavity modes at different $\vkp$ values.